Today In History logo TIH

 1675

-Imperial forces ambushed and routed a French army at Konzer Brucke near Trier, halting Louis XIV's advance along the Moselle River.
-The defeat forced France to abandon its offensive in the Rhineland and shifted momentum in the Franco-Dutch War back toward the allied coalition.
+Imperial forces ambushed and routed a French army at the Battle of Konzer Brucke near Trier during the Franco-Dutch War, halting Louis XIV's advance along the Moselle River.
+The defeat forced France to abandon its planned offensive into the Rhineland and shifted the war's momentum back toward the grand alliance of European powers that had formed to contain French territorial expansion.
+The battle demonstrated that the coalition strategy of engaging France on multiple fronts could produce results even against the strongest army in Europe.

 1858